drts01/notes/stackedit/presentations/2020-py-env-slide-outline.md

 * namespace collisions

-## These issues are not unique to Python.
+## These issues are not uniquie to Python.
 Ruby and JavaScript / Node.js
 = RVM/rbenv and bundler -- nvm and npm
 ## Examples